QuaCaTeam/quaca/docs/tutorials/newfeature.md

 ```

 # 3. Check if the tests succeed
-Build the project by typing in the build directory
+Build the project by typing in the `build/` directory
 ```bash
 build/ $ cmake ..
 build/ $ make